Business Startup Checklist

 DEVELOPMENT PERMIT

-An approved development permit application is required prior to starting the construction of a new project or prior to making changes to existing space to accommodate a new type of use.
-There is a fee associated with the application, due at the time of submission.
-Two sets of floor plans, elevation drawings and site plans are usually required, as well as a completed development permit application.
-When proposing to operate a home-based business, a Home Occupation Questionnaire must also be completed.
+An approved development permit application is required before starting the construction of a new project or making changes to existing space to accommodate a new type of use.
+A fee is associated with the application, which is due at the time of submission.
+Two sets of floor plans, elevation drawings and site plans are usually required, and a completed development permit application.
+A Home Occupation Questionnaire must also be completed when proposing to operate a home-based business.

 Once a Development Permit is issued, the approved plans are forwarded to Engineering Services for an Occupancy/Building permit.
 An application for a Business License must be submitted to Business Licensing.